incrediblecrab/apple-os-documentation/documentation/NetworkExtension.md

 - Provide functionality similar to Apple Push Notification Service when access to the wider internet is unavailable.

 ### App extensions
 - **NEAppExtensionConfiguration** - A class that defines configuration options for use in NetworkExtension app extensions.
-(Beta)

 ### Classes
 - **NEVPNIKEv2PPKConfiguration**